Sharda2408/RTL-design-and-synthesis/Day1/Day1_Verilog_RTL_Intro.md

 X4: Higher power, faster, larger area

 ✅ Summary
-Introduced to Verilog and RTL design structure.
+-Introduced to Verilog and RTL design structure.

-Understood simulation concept and how simulators process time-based events.
+-Understood simulation concept and how simulators process time-based events.

-Practiced running iverilog and using GTKWave for waveform analysis.
+-Practiced running iverilog and using GTKWave for waveform analysis.

-Synthesized RTL to gate-level netlist using Yosys.
+-Synthesized RTL to gate-level netlist using Yosys.

-Explored Sky130 standard cell libraries and drive strength impact.
+-Explored Sky130 standard cell libraries and drive strength impact.

-yaml
-Copy code